-2nd offence – 800 points
+2nd offence – 500 points

 Note: Deer paddocks have high fences and the gates are often padlocked.
+You may not get out!

 15.7 General Penalties

-Penalties may be assessed or competitors disqualified for violation of any rule contained or referred to in this rulebook or in the NZHGPA Paragliding Competition Rules or in the 2017 CIVL Sporting Code Section 7B, or for actions that endanger themselves, other competitors, meet officials, volunteers, or spectators.
+Penalties may be assessed and competitors may be disqualified for violation of any rule contained or referred to in the NZHGPA Paragliding Competition Rules or in the CIVL Sporting Code Section 7B, or for actions that endanger themselves, other competitors, meet officials, volunteers, or spectators.
 Except where specifically stated in the rules, the magnitude of the penalty will be at the discretion of the Meet Director.
 Penalties may be applied to the score of the day where the fault has taken place

-As an example, a 10% day penalty will result in the competitor receiving only 90% of his/her score for that day.
-A 100% day penalty means that the competitor receives a zero for that day.

 15.8 Negative Penalty points